KlintLee115/Assignment3Java/ReadMe.txt

 1. Navigate to the Directory:

 	Open a terminal/command prompt.
-	Change to the directory where JavaProject3.jar is located (the dist folder in this case).
+	Change to the directory where JavaProject3.jar is located.

 2. Run the Parser: